-Google Play filters applications according to the texture compression formats that they support, to ensure that they can be installed only on devices that can handle their textures properly.
-You can use texture compression filtering as a way of targeting specific device types, based on GPU platform.
+Note: Google Play filters applications according to the texture compression formats that they support so that they install only on devices that can handle their textures properly.
+You can use texture compression filtering as a way of targeting specific device types based on the GPU platform.

 For important information about how

 <supports-gl-texture> elements as